The Last Spritz

 The honey note is the wildcard here.
 It keeps the tobacco from going dry and gives the vanilla depth it wouldn't otherwise have.
 Cold weather makes the whole accord bloom — wearing this on a freezing evening out creates a warm haze around you that is hard to put into words but easy to recognize as exceptional.

 This is a compliment machine calibrated for winter use.
 The projection is confident — up to a meter in cold air — and longevity exceeds 10 hours.
 At the price point, it consistently punches above its weight against fragrances that cost twice as much.
+See the full breakdown.

 Tom Ford Ombré Leather